Making Environmental Claims

 - Use the terms "REC" and "offset" correctly in your claims.
 RECs are not offsets.
 The term "offsets" has various definitions among greenhouse gas registries and programs.
 In voluntary markets, offsets are emissions reductions that are achieved through projects that cause verifiable emissions reductions outside the scope of an organization's direct or indirect emissions.
 In regulated cap and trade programs, offsets can have a specific legal meaning as a noun.

 - RECs substantiate the claim that you are using a specific number of megawatt-hours of renewable electricity from a zero-emissions renewable resource.
 REC-based green power products do not convey a direct emissions reduction.
 Claims related to avoided or direct emissions reductions should be avoided and are not conveyed through REC-based green power purchases.

-- Follow Federal Trade Commission (PDF) (36 pp, 195K) and National Association of Attorneys General green marketing guidance (PDF) (21 pp, 206K).
+- Follow Federal Trade Commission (PDF) (36 pp, 195K) Exit and National Association of Attorneys General green marketing guidance.
 These guides apply to environmental claims included in labeling, advertising, promotional materials, and all other forms of marketing, whether asserted directly or implied through words, symbols, emblems, logos, depictions, product brand names, or any other means, including marketing through digital or electronic means, such as the Internet or electronic mail.
 The guides apply to any claim about the environmental attributes of a product, package, or service in connection with the sale, offering for sale, or marketing of such product, package, or service for personal, family, or household use, or for commercial, institutional, or industrial use.